What is Macro Lighting?

 If you would like to know more about how to light your macro photos, get in touch with us via our contact page (we love to discuss methods and see the creative lighting solutions people use!).
 We also have a brand new pdf guide for beginners in macro photography where we discuss all the lighting options available to the creative macro photographer…

 Remember, we always love to see your macro shots, especially if you used your Adapalux Studio to create them.
-Send your shots over to email@example.com or #adaptalux for a chance to be featured in our gallery!
+Send your shots over to firstname.lastname@example.org or #adaptalux for a chance to be featured in our gallery or on our Flickr Channel.